npwhl/ethernet-to-qr/README.md

 I would like this project to work without the image host device having to connect to the internet, since the process on the Nintendo Switch only requires internet connectivity on the smartphone.
-So, the QR code generated in Step 1 needs to pull the usable IP address range from the transfer device to be used with the Adafruit board and Ethernet shield in step 2.
+So, the image host device needs to host its own IP address and send it to the transfer device to connect to.

 In the future, I would like this project to work without an Arduino.
 For example, I would like to have this project work on the Nintendo DS to give it a way to